 Affiliate links are marked *.
 We may earn a commission at no extra cost to you.
 Details.

-Start with one seasonal product idea.
+Start with one July product decision.

-What should you design right now?
+What should you design this week?

-A smarter June plan is:
+A smarter July plan is:

 The best seasonal sellers are not reacting to the search spike.
 They are ready when the spike starts.